How do FHA loans work?

 How does the FHA help borrowers?

 Lenders hate excess risk.
 A little risk is okay but too much risk is a no-no. If you want to make lenders happy then reduce their risk and buy real estate with 20% down.
-The National Association of Realtors (NAR) reported that in February 2019 the typical existing home sold for $249,500.
+The National Association of Realtors (NAR) reported that the typical existing home sold for $249,500.
 That means 20% up front was around $50,000 – a sum most people simply don’t have.

 This is where the FHA comes in.
 If you buy real estate you don’t need 20% down with FHA backing.
 Instead, you can buy with as little as 3.5% down.
 That’s about $8,750 for the down payment instead of $50,000.
 In other words, lenders are happy to substitute FHA insurance for a big down payment.